Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 Milestones
 ##########

-A milestone is a tracker that will define a period of time something is worked on.
-It should have the following `semantics <tracker-semantic>`_:
+A milestone is an artifact from tracker that will define that something is worked on for a period of time.
+This tracker should have the following `semantics <tracker-semantic>`_:

 - Title
 - Description